Fontodi

 About Fontodi

 The decision is simple: choose Fontodi if the name, the Greve in Chianti setting, Giovanni Manetti's involvement are enough reason to make it part of the itinerary.
-If you need confirmed information on group handling, timing, dietary accommodations, or other services, check the venue directly before building the day around it.
+If you need information on group handling, timing, dietary accommodations, or other services, check the venue directly before building the day around it.

 Choose it for a confirmed Greve in Chianti stop

 Fontodi makes the strongest case for travelers who want a clearly identified Greve in Chianti venue with Pearl 4 Star Prestige (2025) recognition.
-For planning around dining elsewhere, use our full Greve in Chianti restaurants guide, then treat Fontodi as a separate stop unless you have confirmed current visit details directly with the venue.
+For planning around dining elsewhere, use our full Greve in Chianti restaurants guide, then treat Fontodi as a separate stop unless you have current visit details directly with the venue.

-Because there is no confirmed public detail here on a dining menu, seat count, pricing, hours, or service format, avoid treating Fontodi as the timing anchor of the day.
+Because there is no public detail here on a dining menu, seat count, pricing, hours, or service format, avoid treating Fontodi as the timing anchor of the day.
 That is not a knock; it just changes the plan.
 Keep the itinerary flexible, use our full Greve in Chianti bars guide if you need other Greve in Chianti options around it.

 Where it fits in a Greve in Chianti trip